renzocabarios/rango/README.md

     npm install typescript ts-node nodemon -D
     ```

-### Creating a Basic RangoJS Server
+### Creating a Basic Server

 Well, howdy, cowboy coder!
 Now that we've got RangoJS lassoed and ready, it's high time to build ourselves a sturdy corral for our code.
-So, saddle up and crack open that trusty text editor or IDE of yours - the one that feels like an old friend.
+So, saddle up and crack open that trusty **text editor or IDE** of yours - the one that feels like an old friend.

 With your cowboy hat on tight, let's wrangle some code and create a basic server that'll stand tall like a strong, dependable stallion.
-Get ready to ride the RangoJS wave and blaze the trail in this digital frontier!
+Get ready to ride the wave and blaze the trail in this digital frontier!
 Just follow the steps below, cowboy!

-1. Create a new file named **app.ts** in the project root directory.
+1. Create a new file named **app.ts** in the project `root directory`.

 2. In **app.ts**, add the following code: